eProsima/Fast-DDS-docs/docs/fastdds/use_cases/unique_netwotk_flows/unique_netwotk_flows.rst

 ^^^^

 Fast DDS provides the APIs needed to get the list of NFEs used by a DataWriter or a DataReader.

-On the DataWriter, get_sending_locators() allows the application to obtain the list of locators from which the writer may send data.
+On the DataWriter, |DataWriter::get_sending_locators-api| allows the application to obtain the list of locators from which the writer may send data.

-On the DataReader, get_listening_locators() allows the application to obtain the list of locators on wich the reader is listening.
+On the DataReader, |DataReader::get_listening_locators-api| allows the application to obtain the list of locators on wich the reader is listening.

 Requesting unique flows
 -----------------------